michellemorales/ner_model/README.md

 `NERModel('bert', 'bert-base-cased', use_cuda=False, args={'learning_rate': 2e-5, 'overwrite_output_dir': True, 'reprocess_input_data': True})`

+This model results show a reasonable baseline for an initial model.
+Results are shown in the table below:

 **Performance on the CONLL test set**

 | Metric  | Performance |